 Assembled Products have two significant advantages over using Kits alone:

-- They save man hours by reducing picking time for your best-selling kits
+- They save man-hours by reducing picking time for your best-selling kits

 - They allow you to control the inventory levels of the individual Kit components on your marketplace

-Product Kitting can solve a lot of problems, and it can definitely increase visibility and sales.
+Inventory kitting can solve a lot of problems, and it can definitely increase visibility and sales.
 But whether you do it through us, or someone else, please take our word for it, and automate everything.